 I am presently serving the county as a County Councilor addressing our short and long term budgetary policy, legislative, and planning needs.
 I am already working hard and fighting for the best solutions to every issue brought before county government.

 I am trying to right the wrongs that have plagued property owners for years as a result of previous inequitable results of growth management planning.
-Our current county manager has been a good partner is efficiently using every precious tax dollar and helping to keep us on budget, while protecting the rural character of our great county.
+We are working toward efficiently using every precious tax dollar and helping to keep us on budget, while protecting the rural character of our great county.

 Small, efficient and effective government is what I strive for.
 Keeping the quality of life high, yet our costs of living low are the hallmarks of good governance.
 Public safety, and private property rights as well as state, federal, and constitutional individual rights must be zealously safeguarded and defended.

 “I have a broad breadth of experience working with a lot of different kinds of people,” Medvigy said.
 “And I would just tell you that I have the reputation of getting things done.
 I work to get things done in a collaborative way.”

 “Property rights, responsible infrastructure and transportation is at the forefront of voter’s minds.
 I intend to promote and protect the voter’s desires when it comes to these important issues.”